Overview

 Space

 Separate items with some white space.
 Mantine uses an empty element with some explicit size.
-It defaults to a zero size.
+It defaults to zero size.
 We set the height or the width:

 - Set vertical spacing with